This fried shark recipe is tasty and simple to make, once you have properly prepared the shark meat.

 Sharks urinate through their skin, so when the fish is being processed, it will have a strong urea-like smell.
 My local fish vendor usually processes the meat for me by washing the shark, removing its guts, and allowing the blood to drain out.

-With amazing finesse and precision, he deskins the shark, washes it again and cuts it into smaller pieces.
+With amazing precision, he deskinned the shark, washed it again and cut it into smaller pieces.
 Since this one was only two pounds, he couldn’t debone it without causing damage to the meat.

-He’s really experienced with processing fish, so the shark had no scent and was ready to be used right away.
+By preparing it this way, the shark meat did not stink, had no scent and was ready to be used right away.

 Pro tip: The fish vendor suggested to wash the shark when I got home with flour only and not lime.
 He noted lime makes the shark meat tougher and chewier.